ros2/design/articles/ros2_dds_security.md

 - **governance.p7s**: The XML document that specifies to the **Access control** plugin how the domain should be secured  (signed by the Permissions CA).
 - **permissions.p7s**: The XML document that specifies the permissions of this particular context instance to the **Access control** plugin (also signed by the Permissions CA).

-This can be specified by setting the `$ROS_SECURITY_ROOT_DIRECTORY` environment variable to point to the root of the directory tree.
+This can be specified by setting the `$ROS_SECURITY_ROOT_DIRECTORY` environment variable to point to the root of the contexts directory tree.

 ##### Support security files lookup methods

 If using the directory tree approach to organize security files, RCL supports two different methods for looking up a given context instance's security files in the tree:

-- **Exact**: Only load security files from a directory exactly matching the fully-qualified name of the context.
+- **Exact**: Only load security files from a directory exactly matching the fully-qualified path of the context.
-For example, given a context "baz_123" within the "/foo/bar/" namespace, only load security files from `<root>/contexts/foo/bar/baz_123/`.
+For example, given a context "baz_123" within the "/foo/bar/" subpath, only load security files from `<root>/foo/bar/baz_123/`.
 This is the default behavior.
 - **Prefix**: Attempt to load the most specific set of security files, but if they can't be found, check for security files under a less-specific context path.
-For example, given a context "baz_123" within the "/foo/bar/" namespace, load security files from `<root>/contexts/foo/bar/baz_123/`.
+For example, given a context "baz_123" within the "/foo/bar/" subpath, load security files from `<root>/foo/bar/baz_123/`.
-However, if that directory doesn't exist, find the most specific (i.e. longest) context path that _does_ have security files within that namespace (e.g. `<root>/contexts/foo/bar/baz_12/`, or `<root>/contexts/foo/bar/baz/`, etc.).
+However, if that directory doesn't exist, find the most specific (i.e. longest) context path that _does_ have security files within that subpath (e.g. `<root>/foo/bar/baz_12/`, or `<root>/foo/bar/baz/`, etc.).
-Note that it will not search higher in the namespace hierarchy.
+Note that it will not search higher in the subpath hierarchy.

 The desired lookup method can be specified by setting the `$ROS_SECURITY_LOOKUP_TYPE` environment variable to "MATCH_EXACT" (case-sensitive) for the **Exact** method, or "MATCH_PREFIX" (case-sensitive) for the **Prefix** method.